 - Teach your child to always be honest.
 For example, tell them stories about honesty, its benefits, and accolade them whenever they do something out of honesty.

 - Tell your child about the importance of ownership.
 Tell them it is okay to share things, but never without the other person’s permission.

 - Treat all your children without partiality.
 Sibling rivalry could be one reason for stealing.
 Show how you love them all equally.

-- Make your children realise how hard it is to earn money.
+- Make your children realize how hard it is to earn money.
 Make them value it.
-Teach them it is not right to take loans frequently, or to owe money to/from outsiders.
+Teach them it is not right to take loans frequently or to owe money to/from outsiders.
 Help them manage finances well, even if it is a small amount.

 - Connect to your children, and openly talk to them about your concerns/problems, and make them do it too.
 After all, they learn everything from you.
 You are their best teacher.
 Practice attachment parenting.

 - Confront your children.
 Gracefully ask them what made them steal.
 Do not bestow anger upon them.
 They may not tell you the truth and deny it completely.
 It is always better if you have evidence.
 After knowing the reason, tell them why it is wrong, and make them understand the importance of a corrected behaviour.